feathersjs/feathers/docs/cookbook/authentication/firebase.md

+---
+outline: deep
+---

 # Firebase

 [Firebase](https://firebase.google.com/docs/auth) requires a custom [OAuth Authentication Strategy](../../api/authentication/oauth.html#oauthstrategy).
 This is because one is not provided to us, by the default [Grant](https://github.com/simov/grant) configuration Feathers uses for [OAuth](https://docs.feathersjs.com/api/authentication/oauth.html#oauth).

 Since Firebase does not provide a UI for us to redirect to, we use flow #2 outlined in [OAuth Flow](../../api/authentication/oauth.html#flow).

 ## Authentation Setup